sonia-font/TrainingDNetAzure202005/README.md

 # TrainingDNetAzure202005
-.Net Training - Lesson 11
+.Net Training - Lesson 12

-Develop a custom Authorization Filter

-Develop a custom Action Filter

-Develop a custom Result Filter

-Create a demo API to handle JWT authentication

-Check project structure with an authentication and authorization sample
+Add Unit Tests for Controller using Mocks and Moq package

+Generate Code Coverage Report using Coverlet